allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 }
 ```

-On the other hand, keeping data in files/strings is unfortunately difficult to maintain and reuse.
+On the other hand, keeping data in files/strings is difficult to maintain and reuse.
-Programmers often copy entire files for new tests, introducing minimal changes.
+Programmers often copy entire files for new tests, introducing only minimal changes.
 There is a problem with naming these files and refactoring them when the called service introduces an incompatible change.

-Option B — Use existing response objects.
+Option B — Use real response objects.
 It allows writing one-line, readable assertions and maximally reusing already created data, especially using [test data builders](https://www.natpryce.com/articles/000714.html).

 ```kotlin